itsANHonor/Cineshelf/README.md

-# Display Case 🎬
+# Cineshelf 🎬

 A simple, clean, and modern self-hosted web application for cataloging and displaying your personal collection of physical video media (Blu-rays, 4K UHDs, and DVDs).

 ## 🐳 Docker Quick Start (Recommended)

-Deploy Display Case as a **single lightweight container** perfect for homelab use:
+Deploy Cineshelf as a **single lightweight container** perfect for homelab use:

 ```bash
 # 1. Copy and configure environment variables